yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 require(proofIsIncludedBool, "proof not included in batch");
 ```

-### Step 3 - Submit and verify the proof to Aligned
+## 3. Submit and verify the proof to Aligned

 The proof submission and verification can be done either with the SDK or by using the Aligned CLI.